top of page

 Withdrawal of recognition is a spiritual act, resulting in loss of standing in the International Gardens in Exile.

-Article X – Article on Ministerial Funding, Accountability & Legal Compliance
+Article VII1 – Article on Ministry Funding, Accountability & Legal Compliance

-All ministers within Gardens in Exile should remain willing to work outside of ministry if necessary, following the biblical model of Paul the Apostle, who supported himself by tentmaking when required (Acts 18:3; 1 Thess.
-2:9).
+All ministers should remain willing to work outside of ministry if necessary, following the example of Paul, who worked as a tentmaker when needed (Acts 18:3; 1 Thessalonians 2:9).

 Amendments to this Charter and Leadership Teams Bylaws require the consensus of the International Apostolic Council.